gingerlime/graphite-newrelic/README.md

 ## Notes / Settings

 This is still in the proof-of-concept phase.
 Just a weekend project at this stage.
 It seems to work though.

+Considering the New Relic plugin architecture, this is more of a Graphite to Newrelic SDK than a plugin.
+It should at least give you a skeleton for fetching data from Graphite and feeding it into New Relic, where you can build some dashboards to display it.

 Only the **last datapoint** is currently used from graphite.
 If you are trying to collect counters, this might mean you won't get the data you expect.
 Use graphite's `summary` or other aggregation functions, and make sure the last datapoint is correct.
 I might extent it in future to pick between last/first/average/min/max etc.